hacdias/webdav/README.md

 cert: cert.pem
 key: key.pem

 # Prefix to apply to the WebDAV path-ing.
-Default is "/".
+Default is '/'.
 prefix: /

 # Enable or disable debug logging.
-Default is false.
+Default is 'false'.
 debug: false

 # The directory that will be able to be accessed by the users when connecting.
 # This directory will be used by users unless they have their own 'directory' defined.
-# Default is "." (current directory).
+# Default is '.' (current directory).
 directory: .

-# Whether the users can, by default, modify the contents.
-Default is false.
+# The default modification permissions for users.
+Default is 'false'.
 modify: true

-# Default permissions rules to apply at the paths.
+# The default permissions rules for users.
+Default is none.
 rules: []

 # Logging configuration